Easy Pear Jam

 Jars of fruit jam and a spoonful of jam on a light cloth surface with two yellow fruits in the background.

-You Might Also Love These Delicious Pear Recipes
+You Might Also Love These Tasty Spreads

 A spoonful of pear jam rests on a table beside glass jars of jam and two fresh pears.

-Pear Jam
+Easy Pear Jam Without Pectin

 Author: Kristen Wood

-Prep Time: 20 minutes
+Prep 20 minutes

-Cook Time: 35 minutes
+Cook 35 minutes

-Total Time: 55 minutes
+Total 55 minutes

-Course: Condiments
+Course Condiments

-Cuisine: European, Mediterranean, Middle Eastern
+Cuisine European, Mediterranean, Middle Eastern

-Diet: Gluten Free, Vegan, Vegetarian
+Diet Gluten Free, Vegan, Vegetarian

 Ingredients